-Females give birth to a single offspring which weighs about 1 pound.
+Females give birth to a single offspring, which weighs about 1 pound.
 The young sloth clings onto its mother’s chest region and nurses.
-The young can hang upside down within 20 to 25 days but continue to nurse for the first five months of life.
+The young can hang upside down within 20 to 25 days but continues to nurse for the first five months of life.
 The young may associate with their mothers for the first two years before setting out on their own in their rainforest home.
 Females may gather together periodically.
 Males are solitary.

 Average life span is 20 years in the wild and 30 or more years in human care.